LIFEACT SAVES YOUNG LIVES.

 LifeAct is a non-profit organization dedicated to saving young lives.
 By focusing on the act of reaching out, we are able to educate teens about depression and empower them to take the steps toward life.
 Our partners complete the circle of care. . . in real time.

 LifeAct sponsors two annual fundraising events in which you may participate to show support of our lifesaving organization.
-This year our Links for Life Golf Tournament was held on Monday, June 27th at Kirtland Country Club, and our Into the Light Walk will be held on Sunday, April 23, 2017 at Cleveland Metroparks Zoo.
+This year our 15th Annual Into the Light Walk will be held on Sunday, May 5, 2019 at Cleveland Metroparks Zoo, and our Links for Life Golf Tournament will be held on Monday, June 24th at Kirtland Country Club.
 However, our mission is year-long.
 Please consider a donation to help us reach more teens in crisis.